firesidefiction/firesidefiction.github.io/terms-of-service.md

 Published and generated with permission from www.TermsFeed.com.

 ## Contact Us
-If you have any questions about this Agreement, please contact us.
+If you have any questions about this Agreement, please contact us at [questions@firesidefiction.com](mailto:questions@firesidefiction.com).